What Is Ego Psychology And How Can It Help?

 When you have an unwanted impulse, you may sublimate it into a behavior that's more acceptable to you and others.
 For example, you may feel intense romantic interest for someone even though you're already married.
 You could cheat on your spouse, but you don't want to ruin the relationship.
 So you might sublimate that sexual energy into composing a magnificent symphony.

 Not all defense mechanisms are maladaptive.
 Some can actually benefit you and others in society significantly.
-You may become very altruistic after you suffer a loss or experience a great pain.
+You may become very altruistic after you experience a loss or great pain.
 Instead of falling into depression, you put your energy into helping others.

 Humor is a defense mechanism you may use to help you deal with painful or uncomfortable situations.
 If something happens that you can't change, laughing about it can help you get through it.
 If you do this consciously, it would be considered a coping strategy rather than a defense mechanism.